-- " hypothermia and drowning - " suspected poisoning or medicine overdose or carbon monoxide poisoning
+- " hypothermia and drowning - " suspected poisoning or medicine overdose or carbon monoxide poisoning - " neurotoxic envenomation (e.g. mamba or Cape cobra snakebite)

 All patients: transfer with supportive care and accompanying skilled worker until taken over by doctor at receiving institution.

 For guidance on neonatal resuscitation, see Section 6.6.2: Neonatal resuscitation.